François Dupuy: Career

 He also served as a visiting professor at INSEAD between 1980 and 1999, at the University of California Irvine in 1984, 1985, and 1990.

 Work

 Dupuy has written about the reasons for failures of management in organizations.
 He has written about the tendency of managers to revert to outdated management techniques which have been shown to be ineffective.
 He also conducted case studies and analysis of management in specific organizations.

-Dupuy’s recent work has focused on dispersion of decision-making rights in the organization.
-In his 2011 book Lost in Management: La vie quotidienne des enterprises au XXIe siècle], he argues that delegation of decision rights to front-line managers and intermediaries makes it difficult to assign accountability for many decisions.
+Dupuy’s later work has focused on dispersion of decision-making rights in the organization.
+In his 2011 book Lost in Management: La vie quotidienne des enterprises au XXIe siècle, he argues that delegation of decision rights to front-line managers and intermediaries makes it difficult to assign accountability for many decisions.